 The Curtin University is offering Bankwest Curtin Economics Centre Economics and Social Policy Scholarship.
-The scholarship will be awarded to an undergraduate or postgraduate coursework student undertaking studies in the area(s) of economics or social policy.
+The grant is open to an undergraduate or postgraduate coursework student undertaking studies in the area(s) of economics or social policy.

 Curtin University (formerly known as Curtin University of Technology) is an Australian public research university based in Bentley and Perth, Western Australia.

-- Course Level: Scholarships are available for pursuing undergraduate and postgraduate coursework programme.
+- Course Level: The studentships are available for pursuing undergraduate and postgraduate coursework programme.

-- Study Subject: Scholarships are awarded in the field of Humanities, Science & Engineering, Faculty of Business and Law, Centre for Aboriginal Studies and Health Sciences.
+- Study Subject: The studentships are awarded in the field of Health Sciences, Faculty of Business and Law, Science & Engineering, Humanities, Centre for Aboriginal Studies.

-- Scholarship Award: The Bankwest Curtin Economics Centre Economics and Social Policy Scholarship will provide the following support for the normal expected duration of the degree up to a maximum of 3 years: A total value of $15,000 paid as a cash stipend of $2,500 per semester.
-The amount can be used at the recipient’s discretion to contribute towards educational related expenses
+- Award: A total value of up to $15,000 paid as a cash stipend of $2,500 per semester.
+The amount can be used at the recipient’s discretion to contribute towards educationally related expenses

-- Nationalities: Australian and New Zealand citizens are eligible to apply.
+- Nationalities: Australian, Australian Permanent Resident, Permanent Humanitarian Visa, New Zealand citizens are eligible to apply.

-- Eligible Countries: Australian and New Zealand citizens are eligible to apply.
+- Eligible Countries: Australian, Australian Permanent Resident, Permanent Humanitarian Visa, New Zealand citizens are eligible to apply.

 - Entrance Requirements: Applicants must meet all of the following criteria to be considered for the Bankwest Curtin Economics Centre Economics and Social Policy Scholarship:

-Enrolled full time (100 credits) in a Curtin Undergraduate or Postgraduate coursework degree as at the scholarship closing date
+- Enrolled full time (100 credits) in a Curtin undergraduate or postgraduate coursework degree as at the program closing date

-Be from a low socio-economic background and be able to demonstate financial need
+- Be from a low socio-economic background and be able to demonstrate financial need

 How to Apply: